gem-pasteur/macsylib/doc/source/modeler_guide/package.rst

 A description of the package: what kind of systems the package models, how to use it etc... in `markdown <https://guides.github.com/features/mastering-markdown/>`_ format.
 The Readme is displayed to the user on the macsy-models repository on Github.
-It is also displayed when the user runs `macsydata help`.
+It is also displayed when the user runs `msl_data help`.

 LICENSE